WarriorOfLiberation/Space-Invaders/README.md

 # Space-Invaders
-A simple classic game using pygame
+A simple classic game made using python and pygame

 # Requirements
 Needs pygame module